Nixoncandiales/Econ771/Assigments/AS 1/Main.md

      Rows with Missing Values         142504
      Columns With Missing Values      29

+After a quick screening of the HCRIS data we can see the missing values are significantly high which suggest some variables are recorded differently across time and forms.
+It is of particular interest the variables `uncomp_care` and `tot_uncomp_care_charges` which are of our main interest.
+After reviewing the codebook we confirmed in fact these two variables are the same but coded different across forms.

 ``` r
 if (!exists("data_pos")) data_pos <- read_stata(here("Assigments", "As 1", "Output", "POS", "pos_lastyear.v12.dta"))
 ds_screener(data_pos)